Umatu Festival

-Umatu festival is one of the six major festivities held in Onitsha Ado N'Idu every year.
-The others are Ajachi, Owuwaji, Ofala, Osisi- Ite and Ife-Jioku.
+Umatu festival is an annual 16-day harvest festival held in Onitsha, Anambra State, Nigeria.
+It is one of six major annual festivities held in Onitsha, the others being Ajachi, Owuwaji, Ofala, Osisi- Ite and Ife-Jioku.
 The Umatu is celebrated when the first maize has been cultivated.
 The people meet with the King (Obi) and his red hat leaders (Ndiche) to celebrate the prosperity of the maize crop.

 History

 The Umatu Festival is inspired by Exodus 23:16: “Celebrate the Harvest Festival when you begin to harvest your crops.
 Celebrate the Festival of Shelter in the autumn, when you gather the fruit from your vineyard and orchard’’.
 With its Biblical derivations, the King and the chiefs of his Red Cap will dance to the egwu ota in order to celebrate the festival surrounding the Ime-Obi (King's Palace).
 This dance is usually hierarchical, from the bottom to the top.
 Onowu Iyasele (Traditional Prime Minister) is the highest ranking chief who dances himself before the Obi of Onitsha.